JelleKUL/generationtools/docs/3D-Generation.md

 ## SDF based 3D Generation

+The 3d datasets that exist consist of mostly furniture and objects.

 [AutoSDF: Shape Priors for 3D Completion, Reconstruction and Generation](https://arxiv.org/abs/2203.09516)
 > model the distribution over 3D shapes as a nonsequential autoregressive distribution over a discretized,